Debt Settlement vs Debt Management – Which is Right for You?

 What is Debt Settlement?

-Debt settlement is an agreement made with a creditor that reduces the total amount due on your debt.
+Debt settlement is when a creditor that reduces the total amount due on your debt.
 This agreement is usually facilitated by a third-party debt settlement firm which will first instruct you to stop paying on your debt for a period of time (3-6 months, on average).
-Once the account has entered delinquency, the idea is that you will have bargaining power with the creditor and the total due could be reduced significantly.
+Once the account has entered delinquency, you will have bargaining power with the creditor and the total due could be reduced significantly.

 Cons of Debt Settlement:

 • There are no guarantees with debt settlement.
-The hope with debt settlement is that creditors will be hungry enough for payment once your account has become delinquent, they will be eager to negotiate.
-However, there is no guarantee this will actually happen and you could be in an even worse financial situation afterward.
+The hope with debt settlement is that creditors will be hungry enough for payment once your account has become delinquent.
+In other words, they will be eager to negotiate.
+However, there is no guarantee this will actually happen.
+And you could be in an even worse financial situation afterward.

 Pros of Debt Settlement:

 • You could have a quicker, less expensive path to debt freedom.
-The one upside to debt settlement – paying less to creditors than was originally owed – can help pave a quicker path to getting out of debt.
+Paying less to creditors than was originally owed can help pave a quicker path to getting out of debt.
 However, even this should be taken with a grain of salt.
-Not everyone has this experience, and taxes and fees should be taken into consideration before going this route.
+Not everyone has this experience.
+And taxes and fees should be taken into consideration before going this route.

 What is Debt Management?

 Debt management is a plan established by a credit counseling service or debt management firm to help you pay your creditors off in full.
-This might involve working to lower interest rates and fees in order to make the debt more manageable.
-It also consolidates all monthly payments into one payment given to the debt management firm or credit counseling service, which is then distributed to each creditor.
+This might involve working to lower interest rates and payments in order to make the debt more manageable.
+It also consolidates all monthly payments into one payment.
+The debt management firm then distributes payments to each creditor.

 Cons of Debt Management:

 • Your credit score can suffer.
-One of the requirements of a debt management plan is to close open accounts in order to stop the slow bleed of debt buildup.
-Closing accounts reduces your available credit and can negatively impact your length of credit history.
+One of the requirements of a debt management plan is to close open accounts in exchange for lower interest rates.
+Closing accounts reduces your available credit.
+And can negatively impact your length of credit history.

 • The cost of debt management can be high.
-While the cost of debt management varies, it could be as high as 15-20 percent of the total debt owed.
+While the cost of debt management varies, it could be as high as 15-20% of the total debt owed.
 If your debt is large, this could be an additional financial burden you just can’t bear.

 Pros of Debt Management:

 • Debt management helps organize debt.
-Instead of you having to keep track of all payments due and hoping you pay them on time every month, debt management reduces everything to one monthly payment.
+Instead of you having to keep track of all payments due, debt management reduces everything to one monthly payment.
 This can increase organization and reduce financial stress.

 • Debt management helps address the underlying financial issues.
 While getting out of debt can release a heavy burden from your shoulders, it can be a lot of work for a very little benefit if you don’t address the underlying financial issues that caused the problem in the first place.
-Good debt management plans will include some type of credit counseling to address these issues.
+And in many cases, the underlining issue is overspending.
+Good debt management plans will include some type of credit counseling to address overspending..

 Which is Right for You?

-Before deciding between debt management and debt settlement, make sure you understand the associated costs, including taxes you will be responsible for after debt payoff.
+Before deciding between debt management and debt settlement, make sure you understand the associated costs.
+Be sure to include taxes you will be responsible for after debt payoff.
 Your end choice should never add an additional financial burden you can’t handle.

 Understanding each of these pros and cons will ensure you won’t be hit with any nasty surprises down the road.